davepinch/pinchy.cc/content/topics/astronomy/constellations/ursa-major/en.wikipedia.org.md

   - Leo (constellation) (Wikipedia)
   - Leo Minor (Wikipedia)
-  - Lynx (constellation) (Wikipedia)
+  - Lynx (constellation) (Wikipedia) constellation of:
+  - Northern celestial hemisphere (Wikipedia)
+  - Ptolemy (Wikipedia)
 excerpt: >-
   **Ursa Major** (/ˈɜːrsə ˈmeɪdʒər/; also known as the **Great Bear**) is a constellation in the northern sky, whose associated mythology likely dates back into prehistory.
 Its Latin name means "greater (or larger) bear", referring to and contrasting it with nearby [Ursa Minor](/en.wikipedia.org/wiki/Ursa_Minor/), the lesser bear.
 In antiquity, it was one of the original 48 constellations listed by [Ptolemy](/en.wikipedia.org/wiki/Ptolemy/) in the 2nd century AD, drawing on earlier works by Greek, Egyptian, Babylonian, and Assyrian astronomers.
 Today it is the third largest of the 88 modern constellations.
-hemisphere: Northern celestial hemisphere (Wikipedia)
 related:
   - Ursa_Major_IAU.svg (Wikimedia Commons)
   - Ursa Minor (Wikipedia)